NCAS-CMS/cf-python/docs/source/tutorial.rst

 the context of that object.

 .. code-block:: python
-   :caption: *An example evaluating a strictly less than 3 query operation.*
+   :caption: *An example evaluating a strictly less than 3 query condition.*

    >>> c = cf.Query('lt', 3)
    >>> c